estadamx/estadamx/README.md

 <img align='right' src="https://www.openhr.co.za/openHR_Logo_Full_High_Resolution.png" width="200">

-<h2> Welcome, AJ here </h2>
+<h2> Hey, AJ here </h2>
-This is my public profile where I will be adding some code to make Rubby on Rails and Cooking a bit easier.
+Welcome to my public profile where I will be adding some code to make Rubby on Rails and Cooking a bit easier.

 <br>